Canon 1D Mark IV vs Panasonic GH5s

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 1D Mark IV better than the Panasonic GH5s or vice versa?
 The listing below highlights the relative strengths of the two models.